GECO-PH/grapevine-anywhere/README.md

 `webhook`
 > *Path to file containing webhook URL.
 Used for sending summaries to slack.*
-> *The format of the file should be such that it only contains the URL, which should look like 'https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX'.*
+> *The format of the file should be such that it only contains the URL, which should look like: https://hooks.slack.com/services/T00000000/B00000000/XXXXXXXXXXXXXXXXXXXXXXXX.*
-> *A good tutorial this up can be found here: https://api.slack.com/messaging/webhooks*
+> *A good tutorial for this can be found here: https://api.slack.com/messaging/webhooks*

 ## Pipeline